New In

 4. Wait for the paint to dry

 Once you've painted the first coat (and you're happy with it), wait for it to dry.
 Depending on room temperature, this could take anywhere between one to three hours.
-It might look patchy as it drys, but this will be covered during the second coat.
+It might look patchy as it dries, but this will be covered during the second coat.

 As it's drying, keep an eye open for any paint drips; these can be tough to remove later on, so check the paint is evenly spread.

-Chocolate Brown Chalk Paint
+Chocolate Brown Chalk Based Furniture Paint

-Dove Grey Chalk Paint
+Dove Grey Chalk Based Furniture Paint

 5. Apply your second coat

-A second coat of Chalk Paint will fill in thin spots and streaks, giving it a smooth, all-over finish.
+A second coat of Chalk based furniture paint will fill in thin spots and streaks, giving it a smooth, all-over finish.
 When the first coat is dry to the touch, apply a second coat in the same manner, moving your brush in all different directions to cover the entire piece.
 Touch up any patchier areas and again, remember to not apply the paint too thickly, instead build it up if needed.

 Going for the shabby chic look?
 Simply paint the furniture and let it dry completely.
 Then, take some sandpaper to the edges, corners and handles to sand off some of the paint to expose the natural wood underneath.
 If you're going for a multi-coat shabby chic effect with one bold colour underneath another colour, leave the paint to dry completely in between coats.
 For a shinier finish of the same colour, you will need at least two coats.